About Hibiscus Psychotherapy

 Dual Language Therapy Services

 As a bilingual professional, I offer therapy in both English and Chinese.
-This makes my services especially suitable to Chinese international students, immigrants, and professionals who are looking for a counselor that speaks their native language.
+In addition to the general public, my service is suitable to Chinese international students, immigrants, and professionals who are looking for a counselor that speaks their native language.
 Because of my knowledge concerning the cultural nuances and challenges unique to Asian communities, I am also passionate about serving clients from varying Asian American populations.

 • English: bilingual proficiency